aosabook/500lines/same-origin-policy/doc/chapter.md

 ## Model

 We will start by building a small model of the web, along the way introducing features of Alloy and exploring different types of analyses that can be performed with it.
-We will then extend the model by adding the SOP and other mechanisms that have been invented to cope with the limtations of the SOP.
+We will then extend the model by adding the SOP and other mechanisms that have been invented to cope with the limitations of the SOP.

 ### Modeling Servers and Clients
 In essence, an Alloy model contains a universe of _objects_ and _relations_ among them.
 An Alloy _signature_ defines a set of objects, and a _field_ introduces a relation between two or more types of objects.
 Here is a simple model describing a web server that maps URLs to resources: